-A lot of interactive content pieces go viral on social media because they attract attention and because they’re easy to share.
+Many interactive content pieces go viral on social media because they attract attention and are easy to share.

-Humans love to interact in general and competitiveness is in a lot of us so things like quizzes, surveys, leaderboards, and minigames are great for engagement.
+Humans love to interact in general, and competitiveness is in many of us, so quizzes, surveys, leaderboards, and minigames are great for engagement.

 Using interactive content to collect important sales information

-Using polls and surveys is a great way to get feedback from your audience than opposed to reaching out to everyone individually and asking them to write an essay, and with the information, you retrieve you’re able to make adjustments accordingly.
+Using polls and surveys is a great way to get feedback from your audience instead of reaching out to everyone individually and asking them to write an essay.
+With the information you retrieve, you’re able to make adjustments accordingly.

 Things to consider with interactive content

-Despite interactive content being a great positive thing, there are also many things to think about before making the decision to use it.
+Despite interactive content being a great positive thing, there are also many things to consider before deciding to use it.

 Thirdly, will you be able to create something unique and eyecatching?

-Fourthly, do you have a team that is ready to back you up and create inspiring content with you?
+Fourthly, do you have a team ready to back you up and create inspiring content with you?

 Stage 1 – The planning stage.
 Pull together your ideas and identify what you’re trying to achieve with your interactive content.
-Put yourself in the perspective of a customer and ask yourself, what would push you to buy an item?
+Put yourself in the customer’s perspective and ask yourself, what would push you to buy an item?
 How can you create an immersive user experience?
 What information do you want to take from your audience?

 Stage 2 – The creation stage.
-When designing it’s vital to make sure the team is all on the same page and creating something with the same goal in mind.
+When designing, it’s vital to make sure the team is all on the same page and creating something with the same goal.

 Stage 3 – The marketing stage.
-Make sure you’re promoting far and wide along with encouraging people to share your content.
+Ensure you’re promoting far and wide and encouraging people to share your content.

 Stage 4 – The testing stage.
 Check your progress, learn from your feedback, and grow with that information.

-To sum it all up, interactive content benefits marketing in many ways – Increased shareability, visibility, increased audience interaction, boost conversion, and gives a way to view feedback.
+To sum it all up, interactive content benefits marketing in many ways – Increased shareability, visibility, increased audience interaction, boosted conversion, and a way to view feedback.

-Require more assistance or wanting to learn more?
+Require more assistance or want to learn more?